syucream/hakagi/README.md

 # hakagi

-HAKAGI(葉鍵, Leaf and Key) is RDB analyzer that detects implicit foreign key constraints and others
+HAKAGI(葉鍵, Leaf and Key) is RDB analyzer that detects implicit foreign key constraints and others to support ER diagram auto-generation

 ## Installation